EhSlashEh/EhSlashEh.github.io/README.md

 # EhSlashEh.github.io
 This is where I am writing all of the code to create my website.
-The goal of the website is to present coding projects I have worked on.
+The goal of the website is to present projects I have worked on.